anju1630/Retail-sales-dashboard/README.md

-# Retail-sales-dashboard
-power bi dashboard
-📊 Retail Sales Dashboard --- Power BI
+📊 Retail Sales Dashboard --- Power BI + SQL

-An interactive Retail Sales Dashboard built using Microsoft Power BI to analyze sales performance, profitability, customers, products, stores, regions, and monthly trends.
+An interactive Retail Sales Dashboard built using SQL and Microsoft Power BI to analyze sales performance, profitability, customers, products, stores, regions, and monthly trends.

 📌 Project Overview

-This project transforms raw retail sales data into an interactive business intelligence dashboard.
+This project combines SQL for data querying and analysis with Power BI for data transformation, modeling, DAX calculations, and interactive visualization.

 The dashboard helps answer questions such as: